 Dimensions: 30 x 16 x 22.5 inches | Maximum Weight: Up to 100 pounds | Number of Steps: 5 steps | Material: Foam, linen cover

 No guard rails

-Durable foam serves a few purposes: Not only does it provide a sturdy, solid footing for your larger pet, the foam in this version is made with mattress-grade cushioning that relieves pressure on paws and joints—a boon to older, arthritic dogs.
-Plus, it’s lightweight which makes it easy to move these stairs around your home.
+The durable foam serves a few purposes: Not only does it provide a sturdy, solid footing for your larger pet, but the foam in this version is made with mattress-grade cushioning that relieves pressure on paws and joints—a boon to older, arthritic dogs.
+Plus, it’s lightweight, which makes it easy to move around your home.

 Best for Small Dogs: Sandinrayli Pet Easy 3 Steps

 Dimensions: 17.7 inches x 13.8 inches x 11.8 inches | Maximum Weight: Up to 55 pounds | Number of Steps: 3 | Material: Plastic frame, micro suede cover